Daisuke Sakuma

 Daisuke Sakuma (Japanese: 佐久間 大介, Hepburn: Sakuma Daisuke, born July 5, 1992) is a Japanese idol, tarento, actor, and voice actor from Tokyo, Japan.
 He is known as a member of Snow Man, a group under Starto Entertainment.

 Career

 Sakuma began his career after his mother sent his CV to the idol agency Johnny & Associates, for which he passed the audition in 2005.
 He was a member of Johnny's Junior group Mis Snow Man in 2009 that was then succeeded by Snow Man in 2012.
 Snow Man make its official debut in 2020.
 He made his debut as voice actor on the same year in anime Black Clover as Makusa North.

+in 2026, Sakuma joined the voice cast of the Kill Blue anime adaptation, playing the role of Shin Kohazame, a pink-haired assassin.

 Personal life

 Sakuma's mother is Naomi Sakurai, who was a member of idol group CanCan.
 Sakuma graduated from Josai International University in 2015.

 Sakuma has been said to be "anime's biggest fan in Johnny's Junior" during his pre-debut days.
 He's also good at acrobatic and made his own "Acrobatic Wotagei" move.
 He is a vocal fan of the VTuber Hoshimachi Suisei and has often sung her praises on television and on radio shows.

 One of his trademarks is his pink hair that matches his member color in Snow Man.
 He has an older and a younger brother.